Liquidt2/FusionCRM/README.md

-# NextCRM
+# Fusion-CRM

-NextCRM is a CRM build on top of the Next.JS 13.4 using TypeScript, great UI library shadcn, Prisma and MongoDB as a database.
+Fusion-CRM is a CRM build on top of the Next.JS 14.0.4 using TypeScript, great UI library shadcn, Prisma and MongoDB as a database.
 Upload things as a S3 blob for document storage.

-## Online Demo

-You can try it here [demo.nextcrm.io](https://demo.nextcrm.io), login via Google account or create new user and password.

 ## What we used to build it